 Research or Doctorate level:

 People who are immensely mature and wish to dedicate their lives to research and academia go abroad for their doctoral studies.
 Most countries charge much less for doctoral research studies than they do for the bachelor’s or master’s levels.
 This is because, most universities consider their undergraduate, postgraduate and specialised courses to be their assets through which they can also earn money while their doctoral students are their investments.
-They are the ones which help these institutions secure prestigious prizes and patents.
+They are the ones which help these institutions secure prestigious prizes and patents on how to study abroad.
 There are certain universities in Europe, especially in Germany and Sweden that let even their doctoral students complete their Phd absolutely free of cost.
 The university bears the entire tuition fee in these cases.

 Summer Schools/Executive Programmes: